Securing Your Child in a Motorhome

 Challenges of fitting a child restraint in a motorhome

-Types of Wilderness child restraints for little travellers
+Types of child restraints for little travellers

-The quality of child restraints used by Wilderness
+The benefits of using Britax child restraints

 Tips for on-the-road safety in your motorhome